grouville/dagger-serverless/tutorial/README.md

 code.deployment.codeUri                          "s3://hello-app-example-bucket/hello-app-lambda.zip"                           -
 ```

-> :bulb: If you check on your AWS account, you will see a new cloud formation stack that supply a s3 bucket that contains your source code zip, and an ECR if you want to upload zip as image.
+> :bulb: If you check on your AWS account, you will see a new cloud formation stack that supplies an s3 bucket that contains your source code zip and an ECR if you want to upload zip as an image.

 ## Step 3 - Declaration

-Now that your code is upload, we will need to define our lambda function thanks `serverless.#Function`.
+Now that your code is upload, we will need to define our lambda function thanks to `serverless.#Function`.
 It has two
 goal :

 - specify the function option, environment...
-- add events to trigger that functions.
+- add events to trigger that function.

-For this tutorial, we only want to execute the function on a http call, but there are other events define
+We only want to execute the function on an HTTP call for this tutorial, but other events are defined in `serverless.#Events`.
-in `serverless.#Events`.

 > :rocket: Don't hesitate to contribute to that repository if you want to add an event for your needs.